EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-global/vpn-global.md

 <b>intranetIP</b>
 Range of IP addresses in an address pool or individual IP addresses to bind globally.

+<b>netmask</b>
+The intranet ip or range's netmask.

+<b>intranetIP6</b>
+Starting address in the range of IPv6 addresses in an address pool or individual IPv6 addresses to bind globally.

+<b>numaddr</b>
+The intranet ipv6 address.
+Minimum value: 1

 <b>staServer</b>
 Web address of the Secure Ticketing Authority (STA) server to be bound globally, in the following format: 'http(s)://FQDN/URLPATH'

+<b>staAddressType</b>
+Type of the STA server address(ipv4/v6).
+Possible values: IPV4, IPV6

 <b>appController</b>
 App Controller server, in the format 'http(s)://IP/FQDN'

 <b>sharefile</b>
 ShareFile server, in the format 'IP:PORT / FQDN:PORT'

+<b>portaltheme</b>
+Vserver Theme applicable to all vpn vservers

+<b>eula</b>
+Eula applicable to all vpn vservers